Witiko/lt3luabridge/README.md

  [![ci](https://github.com/witiko/l3luabridge/actions/workflows/main.yml/badge.svg)][4]

-l3luabridge is an [expl3][1] package for plain TeX, LaTeX, and ConTeXt that allows you to execute Lua code in LuaTeX or any TeX engine that exposes the
+l3luabridge is an [expl3][1] package for plain TeX, LaTeX, and ConTeXt that allows you to execute Lua code in LuaTeX or any other TeX engine that exposes the shell:
-shell:

 ``` tex
 \documentclass{standalone}